 - You will get to use the phone to talk to a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that could help others make it through the procedure?

 Click here to tell your story

 When you finally post bail, you will be allowed to leave jail.
 Getting discharged from jail will take anywhere between 30 minutes to all day long.
 So, the faster you post bail, the faster you will get out of jail.
 It also depends on whether you’ve been given a bond amount or if a judge needs to figure out your bail amount.
 For lesser charges, you will simply be booked and released on your own recognizance.
 If you have served a sentence in jail and have a discharge date, you should expect to get released anywhere between the hours of 9am and 12pm.

 for your arrest, or if you need to begin your jail sentence, you should follow the rules and turn yourself into the authorities.
 If it is for a warrant, go down to the jail intake center, and tell someone that you think there may be an outstanding warrant for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if so, they will take you into custody and begin the intake process.
 When reporting to serve a sentence, report to the jail on the date and time that the sentence order states.
 Make sure that you aren’t late.
 Make sure that you only bring necessary items when you go to jail, like your driver’s license or state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as the official sentencing order.